 Instead of doing as much as necessary, we aim to innovate and do as much as humanly possible - and to constantly stretch the boundaries.

 Our aim is to use the most sustainable and at the same time functional materials, and to reach the “sweet spot” of true sustainability and function.
 Instead of doing as much as necessary, we aim to innovate and do as much as humanly possible - and to constantly stretch the boundaries.
-We put function and the protection of our environment, health and people in the center when selecting our materials.
 Is the material supporting the activities the piece of clothing is meant to be used for, and is it at the same time not harming our environment and health?
 Have the people who created this material been treated fairly?

 We aim to avoid materials that shed harmful microplastics and focus on using innovative natural fibers that have a high performance during athletic activities.
 If certain key performance features are not achievable, we will use the second most sustainable option, which depends on the use case and might be a synthetic material that is for instance compostable or has been recycled.
 We also want to ensure that at the end of their lifetime, our clothes can either biodegrade back to nature without leaving harmful residues, or can be recycled to new clothes or other products.